Bobby Limb: Radio and television host

-His most successful television shows were The Mobil Limb Show, Australia's first national television show, and Bobby Limb's The Sound of Music, which ran for nine years 1963–1972, being the country's top-rated show for most of that time.
+His most successful television shows included his self-titled The Bobby Limb Show (later called the Mobil-Limb Show), Australia's first national television show, and Bobby Limb's The Sound of Music, which ran for nine years 1963–1972, being the country's top-rated show for most of that time.
 Limb switched with his program from TCN Channel 9 to TEN10 in exactly the same timeslot on Friday nights.
 Channel 9 then picked up the younger Barry Crocker from TEN10 where he'd been hosting a similar program called "Say it with Music", and placed this into almost exactly the same timeslot with the same "Sound of Music" name on Friday nights.
 Crocker's initial success waned, but both versions were axed within a few years as the format had had its run.

 Marriage

-Bobby Limb married fellow entertainer Dawn Lake in 1953, and often appeared with her.
+Bobby Limb married fellow entertainer and singer Dawn Lake in 1953, and often appeared with her.
 As a couple, they became iconic within the Australian entertainment industry.
-So popular was their appeal in their native land that Bert Newton even called them "Australia's Lucille and Desi".
+So popular was their appeal in their native land that Bert Newton called them "Australia's Lucille and Desi".